 MOA offers the opportunity to hear from more than forty speakers over the three-day conference.
 The past program has included programming like the 6-part workshop on "Cultivating Your Legally Resilient Farm" workshop by Rachel Armstrong with Farm Commons; research updates from MSU faculty like Dr. Pat Carr and Dr. David Sands, and discussions on seeds, soil health, financing opportunities, climate change, and so much more.
 MOA will once again provide Organic University, a half-day long workshop focused on organic certification.
 MOA is also planning on having a Friday Kid’s U to introduce youngsters to organic agriculture.

 Area farm and facility tours are a staple of MOA conferences; we will announce those in early fall.
 Thursday evening will include entertainment from popular, locally based musicians (be prepared to be entertained and inspired!).
-There will be live and silent auctions, an awards recognition of leaders and contributors of Montana's organic community, entertainment provided once again by Zane Burns.
+In 2020, the be live and silent auctions and awards recognition of leaders and contributors of Montana's organic community will take place at the Meadow Lark Country Club.
+Entertainment will once again be provided by Zane Burns.
 Expect networking opportunities with other organic professionals and delicious, outstanding organic food.

-The conference also includes the MOA business meeting with board elections.
+The conference also includes the MOA business meeting with board elections on Saturday, December 5.

 There are many ways to be involved with supporting the conference including hosting a vendor table at our tradeshow, becoming a sponsor, purchasing an advertisement in the conference program, becoming a food supplier, donating an item or service for our fundraising auction, or even volunteering.

 MOA is strong because of the participation and support of its many outstanding members, volunteers, sponsors, advertisers, and friends.
 Get involved today!